Ballganda/CSSmaps/index.md

 Low gravity Scout/AWP and knives
 1. Shoot only from the air/jumping
 2. Knife only from the air/jumping

+On behalf of the leader of ДДºCrew MK4VR6GTI and my family here at ДДºCrew I would like to welcome you.
+Welcome you to a gaming experience unlike any other. ДДºCrew is a family of friends created and maintained by people from all over the world.
+Friends who have found a common bond with each other and desire to enjoy gaming at a different level.
+If you have come this far be prepared.
+Behind these walls is a family that decided long ago that we were not going to play the way society told us to.
+We are going to enjoy the game the way WE want to.
+I warn you ДДºCrew is not for everyone but whether you were invited, just curious, or want to make a complaint feel free to enjoy the server.
+Remember drinks are always on the house.
+-ДДºBallGanda
+Steward of ДДºCrew

 If you have any problems contact ДДºBallGanda.
 I know just where to put your complaint(s).